-The NMSU Board of Regents, the NMSU administration, and the NMSU Police Department strongly discourage any conduct that is illegal or that violates the rights of another individual.
+The NMSU Board of Regents, administration, and Police Department strongly discourage any conduct that is illegal or that violates the rights of another individual.
 This specifically includes laws concerning possession, use, and sale of alcohol and illegal drugs.
-NMSU may take both administrative (student judicial and/or personnel) and criminal action against individuals and organizations found to be violating federal, state or university laws or policies regarding alcohol or drugs.
-Various drug or alcohol abuse education programs are sponsored by NMSU's Police Department, the Vice President for Student Affairs Office, the WAVE program, and the Human Resources Office.
-The NMSU Police Department makes every effort to assist victims of crimes through the Police Department's Victim Services Office and to prosecute those responsible.
-The complete NMSU policies on alcohol use, drug use, prohibited activities, restrictive access, and crime can also be found at http://manual.nmsu.edu/policies-and-procedures/.
+The university may take both administrative (student judicial and/or personnel) and criminal action against individuals and organizations found to be violating federal, state or university laws or policies regarding alcohol or drugs.
+Various drug or alcohol abuse education programs are sponsored by the university Police Department, the Vice President for Student Affairs Office, the WAVE program, and the Human Resources Office.
+The university Police Department makes every effort to assist victims of crimes through the Police Department's Victim Services Office and to prosecute those responsible.
+Detailed information related to alcohol and drugs, including compliance with the Drug Free Schools and Communities Act, can be found at the following sites: